What is a Swallowing Disorder?

 Abnormal qEEG findings are known to be at the root of Dysphagia.
 A qEEG Brain Map can detect and identify if the brain is suffering from neurological dysfunction that is causing the swallowing challenges.
 In this way advances in neuroscience and technology are making it easier to identify and treat Swallowing Disorders.

-How Can Neurofeedback Improve Swallowing Disorders?
+How Can Neurofeedback Improve Swallowing Disorder?

 Scientists have identified a brain pattern that is used when a person is healthy, with no problems eating or swallowing.
 Quantitative Electroencephalogram (qEEG) technology was used to find this brain pattern.